-Our family pets often don’t understand dangers, so it’s up to us to keep them safe during the holidays.
-You can keep your pet safe and healthy by following these simple tips:
+Our family pets often don’t understand dangers, so it’s up to us to keep them safe during the holidays by following these simple tips:

-- Prevent pets from accessing electrical cords.
-Pets such as cats, dogs and rabbits often see an electrical cord as a toy to chew, especially cords on light strands and extension cords.
+- Prevent pets from accessing electrical cords as they often see an electrical cord as a chew toy, especially cords on light strands and extension cords.
 When possible, run cords under furniture or cover them to prevent your pet from suffering a serious electrocution injury.

 - Avoid giving pets table scraps during the holiday season unless you know the food is safe for your pet’s species.